sajjadhossainshohag/laravel-paystack/README.md

 </form>
 ```

-When clicking the submit button the customer gets redirected to the Paystack site.
+When clicking the submit button, the customer gets redirected to the Paystack site.

 So now we've redirected the customer to Paystack.
-The customer did some actions there (hopefully he or she paid the order) and now gets redirected back to our shop site.
+The customer did some actions there (hopefully he or she paid for the order) and now gets redirected back to our shop site.

-Paystack will redirect the customer to the url of the route that is specified in the Callback URL of the Web Hooks section on Paystack dashboard.
+Paystack will redirect the customer to the URL of the route that is specified in the Callback URL of the Web Hooks section on the Paystack dashboard.

-We must validate if the redirect to our site is a valid request (we don't want imposters to wrongfully place non-paid order).
+We must validate if the redirect to our site is a valid request (we don't want impostors to wrongfully place non-paid order).

 In the controller that handles the request coming from the payment provider, we have

-`Paystack::getPaymentData()` - This function calls the verification methods and ensure it is a valid transaction else it throws an exception.
+`Paystack::getPaymentData()` - This function calls the verification methods and ensures it is a valid transaction otherwise, it throws an exception.

 You can test with these details